cdomet-d/irc/bot/libs/curl/docs/libcurl/opts/CURLSHOPT_SHARE.md

 that this does not activate an easy handle's cookie handling.
 You can do that separately by using CURLOPT_COOKIEFILE(3) for example.

-It is not supported to share cookies between multiple concurrent threads.

 ## CURL_LOCK_DATA_DNS

 Cached DNS hosts are shared across the easy handles using this shared object.
-Note that when you use the multi interface, all easy handles added to the same multi handle share the DNS cache by default without using this option.
+Note that when you use the multi interface, all easy handles added to the same multi handle share DNS cache by default without using this option.

 ## CURL_LOCK_DATA_SSL_SESSION

-SSL sessions are shared across the easy handles using this shared object.
+SSL session IDs are shared across the easy handles using this shared object.
 This reduces the time spent in the SSL handshake when reconnecting to the same server.
-This symbol was added in 7.10.3 but was not implemented until 7.23.0.
+Note SSL session IDs are reused within the same easy handle by default.
+Note this symbol was added in 7.10.3 but was not implemented until 7.23.0.

-Note that when you use the multi interface, all easy handles added to the same multi handle share the SSL session cache by default without using this option.

 ## CURL_LOCK_DATA_CONNECT